freies-deutsches-hochstift/virtual-time-travel/README.md

 ### Development server

 Run `nx serve geo-ar` for a geo-ar dev server.
-Navigate to http://localhost:4200/.
+Navigate to <http://localhost:4200/>.
 The app will automatically reload if you change any of the source files.

-### Code formatting:
+### Code formatting

 ```
 nx format:check --configuration=.prettierrc